Arlo Technologies (NYSE:ARLO) Updates Q2 2022 Earnings Guidance

 Arlo Technologies (NYSE:ARLO – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of -$0.08–$0.03 for the period, compared to the consensus EPS estimate of -$0.05.
+The company provided earnings per share guidance of -$0.08–$0.03 for the period, compared to the consensus earnings per share estimate of -$0.05.
 The company issued revenue guidance of $105.00 million-$115.00 million, compared to the consensus revenue estimate of $105.63 million.

-A number of brokerages have recently commented on ARLO.
-Raymond James lifted their price target on shares of Arlo Technologies from $11.00 to $14.00 and gave the stock an outperform rating in a report on Wednesday, March 2nd.
-BWS Financial boosted their target price on shares of Arlo Technologies from $12.00 to $15.00 and gave the company a buy rating in a report on Wednesday, March 2nd.
-Lake Street Capital initiated coverage on shares of Arlo Technologies in a report on Tuesday, January 25th.
-They issued a buy rating and a $14.00 target price on the stock.
-Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of Arlo Technologies from $10.00 to $14.00 and gave the company a buy rating in a report on Wednesday, March 2nd.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, Arlo Technologies has an average rating of Buy and a consensus price target of $13.25.
+ARLO has been the subject of a number of research reports.
+Deutsche Bank Aktiengesellschaft raised their price objective on Arlo Technologies from $10.00 to $14.00 and gave the stock a buy rating in a research report on Wednesday, March 2nd.
+BWS Financial increased their target price on Arlo Technologies from $12.00 to $15.00 and gave the stock a buy rating in a research note on Wednesday, March 2nd.
+Finally, Raymond James increased their target price on shares of Arlo Technologies from $11.00 to $14.00 and gave the stock an outperform rating in a report on Wednesday, March 2nd.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat, Arlo Technologies currently has an average rating of Buy and an average price target of $13.25.

 Arlo Technologies Company Profile (Get Rating)